-A design will be protected as a Community design to the extent that it is new and has individual character (Article 4(1), Articles 5 and 6 CDR).
-The novelty and individual character of a Community design must be examined on its date of filing or, as the case may be, on its date of priority, in the light of the relevant earlier designs, which have been made available to the public pursuant to Article 7 CDR.
+A design will be protected as an RCD to the extent that it is new and has individual character (Article 4(1), Articles 5 and 6 CDR).
+The novelty and individual character of an RCD must be examined on its date of filing or, as the case may be, on its date of priority, in the light of the relevant earlier designs, which have been made available to the public pursuant to Article 7 CDR.

-The Community design must be compared individually with each and every earlier design relied on by the applicant.
-Novelty and individual character of a Community design cannot be defeated by combining features taken in isolation and drawn from a number of earlier designs, but by one or more earlier designs, taken individually (21/09/2017, C-361/15 P and C-405/15 P, Shower drains, EU:C:2017:720, § 69; 19/06/2014, C-345/13, Karen Millen Fashions, EU:C:2014:2013, § 23-35; 22/06/2010, T-153/08, Communications equipment, EU:T:2010:248, § 23-24).
+The RCD must be compared individually with each and every earlier design relied on by the applicant.
+Novelty and individual character of an RCD cannot be defeated by combining features taken in isolation and drawn from a number of earlier designs, but by one or more earlier designs, taken individually (21/09/2017, C-361/15 P and C-405/15 P, Shower drains, EU:C:2017:720, § 69; 19/06/2014, C-345/13, Karen Millen Fashions, EU:C:2014:2013, § 23-35; 22/06/2010, T-153/08, Communications equipment, EU:T:2010:248, § 23-24).

-A combination of already disclosed features is therefore eligible for protection as a Community design, provided the combination, as a whole, is novel and has individual character.
+A combination of already disclosed features is therefore eligible for protection as an RCD, provided the combination, as a whole, is novel and has individual character.

-In principle, subject to a number of exceptions detailed below, all the features of conflicting designs must be taken into consideration when examining novelty and individual character.
+In principle, subject to a number of exceptions detailed below, all the features visible both in the representation of the contested design and in the earlier design, as disclosed, must be taken into consideration when examining novelty and individual character.